francescobaraldi/time-series-forecasting-with-transformers/README.md

-# time-series-forecasting-with-transformers
+# Financial time series forecasting with transformers
-Project developed for the School in AI course
+Project developed for the School in AI course.
+The goal of the prohect is predict the stock evolution using transformers.
+Still under development...